tesselslate/resetti/doc/setup.md

 resetti has only been tested with [MultiMC](https://multimc.org) and forks such as [PrismLauncher](https://prismlauncher.org).
 No functionality is guaranteed when using the vanilla launcher or any other launcher.

+> **Warning**
+> resetti does not currently, work with launchers installed using Flatpak.
+> You can check if your launcher is installed using Flatpak with `flatpak list`

 ### Java